Aminatou Sow: Tech LadyMafia

 Sow co-founded Tech LadyMafia in 2011 with friend Erie Meyer.
 It is an invitation-only listserv, or mailing list, with over 2,000 members which connects women working in the field of technology around the globe.
 In a similar origin story to Call Your Girlfriend, where she was told that women didn't do podcasts, Sow started Tech LadyMafia after someone shared an article with her about "how there's seven women who can computer in the country".
 This did not line up with her own experience as a woman in tech and having plenty of female friends also working in tech.
 She realized along with Meyer that part of the issue was visibility and they set out to "highlight the work of women who were already there."
 The goal of group is to help women find jobs, fix coding problems, seek career advice and have a platform where female friendships can be built; essentially it is a networking service.

 Other podcasting projects

 Aminatou Sow hosted season one of a Pineapple Street Media and Wieden + Kennedy podcast focused on travel for women of color called On She Goes, which has also grown as its own digital platform.

 Sow has also hosted State Farm's podcast called Color Full Lives.

 In 2022, Sow's interview with Debbie Millman was featured on the Storybound (podcast) season 5 premiere.

+Politics

+In October 2023, Sow signed an open letter to Joe Biden, President of the United States, of artists calling for a ceasefire of the Israeli bombardment of Gaza.